 For those who don’t know, yes, Verizon does offer a prepaid phone plan option.
 It doesn’t come with a free subscription to Disney Plus, but it does come with a “save as you go” perk.
 The starting price for their 15GB data plan is $50/mo. ($45 if you enroll in their auto-pay program), but they promise a $5 reduction in your monthly rate after three months, and an additional $10 discount after nine months of service.
 This means that users can have their phone bill down to $30/mo. for 15GB of data and unlimited talk and text.

 Many prepaid converts find themselves gravitating toward this plan not only because of its exceptional value, but because this plan includes access to Verizon’s extensive LTE network.
-While those who opt for the prepaid plan compared to the postpaid plan with Verizon are paying a fraction of the cost, they might experience slightly slower service during times of congestion.
+While those who opt for the prepaid plan compared to one of Verizon’s postpaid plans are paying a fraction of the cost, they might experience slightly slower service during times of congestion.
 But, in our book, that is a small price to pay for such a generous prepaid plan.

 - Price: $100/mo. (for 4 lines)